 As the first university in the U.S. to establish a School of Sustainability, ASU is an international leader in promoting sustainability research and education.
-ASU offers a unique combination of cross-disciplinary expertise and international country knowledge to support innovative solutions in every arena of sustainability, including energy, food and agriculture, and water management and sanitation.
+ASU offers a unique combination of cross-disciplinary expertise and international country knowledge to support innovative solutions in every arena of sustainability, including energy, food and agriculture, and water management and sanitation, and biodiversity.
 At ASU’s Julie Ann Wrigley Global Institute of Sustainability, more than 300 sustainability scientists and affiliated scholars from around the university share information on topics ranging from water, energy and climate change to the challenges facing the world’s mega-cities and the social implications of a future of constrained resources and growing demand.
 The institute gives ASU the depth and breadth to tackle projects across core domains of sustainable development in emerging country contexts.

 - Energy research: ASU is a leader in energy research and innovation.
 ASU is home to Lightworks, a multidisciplinary effort to develop new energy technologies in photosynthesis, biofuels and next-generation photovoltaics.
 ASU’s Power Systems Engineering Research Center draws upon diverse faculty expertise in power systems, applied mathematics, complex systems, computing, control theory, power electronics, operations research, non-linear systems, economics, industrial organization and public policy.